L0jk4/paint_nosolid/README.md

  ## Concept

  ### Baseline (free aim mode)
  `+paint` command performs a trace forward and sends an `Entity Decal` temporary entity to the client, which works for pretty much everything visible and solid.
+Additionally I made it hit non-solid displacements by patching a few checks for the duration of painting.

- ### Non-solids (target mode)
+ ### Non-solid entities (target mode)

  The plugin utilises `TR_EnumerateEntities` to find entities in front of the client.
 Then they are presented as a list of selectable targets in a menu.